-In a recent article in the NYC-based Bistro Awards News, Why Is Color Mostly Absent from Cabaret Stages?
+In the NYC-based Bistro Awards News, Why Is Color Mostly Absent from Cabaret Stages?
 Lisa Jo Segolla writes “. . . cabaret is decidedly monochrome.
 Cabaret stages and audiences are populated predominantly by white folks.
 Why is this?
 What are the ramifications of such racial uniformity?
 Is anyone doing anything about it?”

-Our Managing Director, David Stephens, gave a resounding yes to “doing something about it.”
-After a career as a magician and clown, he followed his spouse, a cabaret performer, into the art form as a singer.
-But he was often perplexed and sometimes disturbed to be the only person of color in the cabaret, either in the audience or onstage.
-He knew his friends and fellow Cabaret artists Arlene Armstrong, Patrick Davis and Evelyn Danner had been talking among themselves about performing together for years and he was looking forward to joining them and planning a show together.
+Managing Director, David Stephens, gave a resounding YES to doing something about it.
+After a career as a magician and clown, he followed his spouse into cabaret.
+But he was confused and disturbed to be the only person of color in the cabaret, both in the audience or onstage.
 When he read Segolla’s article, he was moved to action.

-He took the issue to Claudia Hommel, a founder of Chicago Cabaret Professionals and director of the ongoing song interpretation workshop called SongShop.
 David points out that SongShop and its concert productions, SongShop Live, have been a touchstone for diversity among its performers.
-In large measure, “this is the result of encouraging a wide-range of repertoire (not to mention welcoming all kinds of singers.”
+“This is the result of encouraging a wide-range of repertoire and welcoming all kinds of singers.”

-Claudia noted that some of the obstacles to racial equity in our field have been the focus on the so–called Great American Songbook, the perceived tuxedo/gown “requirement”, and the geographic divide between Northside and Southside audiences.
-“We want to feature performers not yet highlighted, venues not yet discovered, and audiences not yet approached,” she said.
+Claudia noted that some of the obstacles to racial equity in our field have been its focus on the Great American Songbook, the perceived tuxedo/gown dress code, and the geographic divide between north side and south side audiences.
+But cabaret shines best when it is as variegated as the world we live in.